-3.2.4.
-Solitary confinement
+3.3.4 Solitary confinement

-As mentioned in the previous paragraph, international (UN) and European standards reject the use of solitary confinement regarding juveniles for disciplinary measures.
-The European Rules leave the door open for segregation in exceptional circumstances and under strict procedural safeguards or in case of a serious security threat (e.g. if the juvenile is a threat to him- or herself or to others; rules 95.4 and 93.1).
+As mentioned in the previous paragraph, international (UN) and European standards strongly reject the use of solitary confinement regarding juveniles for disciplinary measures.
+The European Rules for juvenile offenders leave the door open for segregation in exceptional circumstances and under strict procedural safeguards or in case of a serious security threat (e.g. if the juvenile is a threat to him- or herself or to others; rules 95.4 and 93.1).

 Solitary confinement is widely used in Europe, as a form of restraint (time out; measure of order; protective measure) or as disciplinary measure.
 Solitary confinement generally comes with deprivation of education, of visits and contact with family of fresh air and/or the possibility to go outside (Defence for Children International, 2012, p.
 9; Kinderrechtencommissariaat, 2009, p.
 115; Children's Rights Alliance for England, 2010, p.
 37).
-Several reports and in the observations of the CPT, the Commissioner for Human Rights of the Council of Europe and the UN Committee on the Rights of the Child concerns have been raised on the use of solitary confinement (Children's Rights Alliance for England, 2012b; Council of Europe, 2012, p.
+In several reports and observations of the CPT, the Commissioner for Human Rights of the Council of Europe and the UN Committee on the Rights of the Child concerns have been raised on the use of solitary confinement (Children's Rights Alliance for England, 2012b; Council of Europe, 2012a, p.
 5).
-Solitary confinement is used during detention on remand (pre-trial detention; The Ombudsman for Sweden, 2009, p.
+Solitary confinement is for example used during detention on remand (pre-trial detention; The Ombudsman for Sweden, 2009, p.
 34) or as a general measure upon arrival in order to assess the needs of the juvenile (see also Kinderrechtencommissariaat, 2009, p.
 111).
-It is also reported that juveniles are quite easily (i.e. not in exceptional cases or as a last resort) placed in solitary confinement as a form of punishment or for protection purposes (Defence for Children, the Netherlands, 2006, p.
+It is also reported that juveniles are quite easily (i.e. not in exceptional cases or as a measure of last resort) placed in solitary confinement as a form of punishment or for protection purposes (Defence for Children, the Netherlands, 2006, p.
 105; Defence for Children, the Netherlands, 2012, p.
 9).
 It has also been reported that juveniles are too easily placed in special observation cells for approximately 23 hours per day if they shared their feelings of anxiety or plan to commit suicide.
 As a consequence, juveniles feel hesitant to talk about their feelings (Ombudsman for Juveniles and Young people Ireland, 2011, p.
 36).

-Solitary confinement can have serious, particularly negative consequences for the mental health of juveniles, such as self harm including suicide.
-It has been stated that the longer the solitary confinement goes on, the higher risk to an adverse impact on the mental health (The Ombudsman for Sweden, 2009, p.
+Solitary confinement can have serious, particularly negative consequences for the mental health of juveniles and can result in forms of violence, including self-harm.
+It has been observed that the risk of an adverse impact on the mental health is higher if the solitary confinement lasts longer (The Ombudsman for Sweden, 2009, p.
 33-34).
-Therefore, it is of great concern to note that the length of solitary confinement can sometimes last for months (Howard League, 2013; Defence for Children Netherlands, 2012, p.
+It is therefore of great concern to note that the length of solitary confinement sometimes lasts for months (Howard League, 2013; Defence for Children Netherlands, 2012, p.
 9; Youth Justice Board & National Children's Bureau, 2008, p. xvi).

 The respondents of the questionnaires have not shown to be particularly concerned about the use of solitary confinement.
 There seem to be different reasons for its use, either as a form of restraint or as a disciplinary measure: protection of the juvenile against him- or herself (e.g. danger of self-harm or suicide), protection of others (juveniles, staff) and property, prevention of escape, or the observation of the child in case of mental health issues or drug or alcohol abuse.
 Although, most of the respondents underscored that it is important to use solitary confinement only for the shortest period of time, there seems to be large variety in terms of duration.
 According to the respondents solitary confinement can last from 24 hours to 30 days.
-It remains unclear to what extent it can be prolonged or if this is limited, for example by law.
+However, it remains unclear to what extent solitary confinement can be prolonged or if this is limited, for example by statutory law.

-3.2.5.
-Searching
+3.3.5 Searching